Making The Total Blaque LW: Nostalgic Singers Starring In BET Super Girl Group Reality Show

 The cast for this project includes some big names from R&B’s past and present, including Pamela Long of Total, sisters Irish and LeMisha Grinstead from 702, Shamari DeVoe of Blaque, and Aubrey O’Day of Danity Kane.
 Other members include Kiely Williams, who was first known for her involvement in the trio 3LW but later reached multi-platinum status with Disney’s The Cheetah Girls, Nivea, and twins Felisha and Fallon King of Cherish.

-King has been working on the new show for seven years, having already shot two versions of it for other networks but never getting the greenlight to produce a full season.
+King has been working on the new show for seven years, having already shot two versions of it for other networks but never getting the green light to produce a full season.

 Luckily, interest in the series grew last year after a clip of the previously shot pilot leaked, which featured Kiely Williams and Farrah Franklin, who had a six-month stint in Destiny’s Child in 2000.
 In the shady clip, Franklin brags about the millions of albums Destiny’s Child sold while Williams questions if Farrah even played a role in the group’s success.